Where does heating oil come from?

 Winter heating oil inventories are built up during summer and fall

 Refiners have limitations on the amount of heating oil they can make to meet consumer demand during the winter heating season.
-Refiners can increase heating oil production in the winter, but that means they also have to produce greater amounts of other petroleum products.
+Refiners can increase heating oil production in the winter, but increasing distillate production means they also have to produce greater amounts of other petroleum products.
 If no market exists for larger volumes of other petroleum products, this lack of demand may limit the amount of extra heating oil that they produce.
 Therefore, some of the heating oil that refiners produce in the summer and autumn is stored for delivery in the winter.
-During the winter, heating oil suppliers use these stored inventories to help meet demand.
+During the winter, heating oil suppliers use these stored inventories/stocks to help meet demand.

 Did you know?

-Refiners may delay heating oil production for the winter if consumer demand is high for a seasonal product such as gasoline.
+Refiners may delay producing heating oil for the winter if consumer demand is high for a seasonal product such as gasoline.
 This delay may result in lower heating oil inventories at the beginning of the heating season.
 This scenario happened in September and October 2005 after Hurricane Katrina and Hurricane Rita shut down some Gulf Coast refineries.
 As gasoline prices increased to more than $3.00 per gallon, refiners had an incentive to produce more gasoline at a time when they would normally concentrate on heating oil production.

 Imports supplement domestic production